-When you restore a vCenter Server environment, take into account these considerations and limitation.
+When you restore a vCenter Server environment, take into account these considerations and limitations.

 After a restore, the following configurations revert to the state when the backup was taken.